ComicalCache/Cini/README.md

 > Cini because it is written in C++, as opposed to Mini which is written in Rust, together they are now Cini Mini
 > (don't sue me Nestlé, I'm broke).

 Cini is a highly scriptable and customizable text-editor written in C++ with a flexible Lua front-end.
-Similar to Emacs , Cini, the editor, is almost entirely implemented in the Lua front-end, while the C++ back-end offers the infrastructure necessary to do so.
+Similar to Emacs, Cini, the editor, is almost entirely implemented in the Lua front-end, while the C++ back-end offers the infrastructure necessary to do so.
 Cini's (text-)properties are a powerful system that allow for attaching user defined data to individual documents or document views, as well as adding text- or view-properties to text ranges of the document data.
+This is heavily used for syntax highlighting and e.g. the functionality offered by the directory viewer.
 Cini's event system and hooks allow it do dynamically react to state changes, making Cini a modern adaptive editor.
+Hooks are used throughout Cini are the base for many state changes and consistency.

 Cini features a plethora of in-built features, a few important ones are:
 - Window splits
 - A directory viewer (similar to Emacs' dired)
 - Search & Replace